 Be it a few minutes of active interaction, but the content taps into your neural network, generating new feedback, causing your mind to lounge, process, stroll down undesirable lanes of imagination, which channels energy and ultimately far greater time; provided you’re a human being.

-Another (replenishable) resource, often inapplicable to this question of content, is the financial.
-Arguably of lesser consequence to the two above in the grand scheme, yet would you not construe unsolicited financial advice, be it investment or expenditure related, similarly unfounded?
+Another replenishable resource is the financial, arguably of lesser consequence to time and energy on the grand scale (though opinions can vary).
+Yet would you not construe unsolicited financial advice, be it investment or expenditure related, similarly unfounded?